fasalzaman/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.2/README.md

 - Sign in to [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) using the same sign in as your [Azure subscription](https://azure.microsoft.com/en-us/).

-- Follow instructions specified in the next page.
+- Follow instructions specified in the next page to complete this quickstart.